LitterMa-820/DCPNet/README.md

 # The official code for DCPNet

 PDF:https://www.sciencedirect.com/science/article/pii/S1077314224002121

-Download ResNet in media
+Download ResNet in ./media
-Prepare the dataset at './'
+Prepare the dataset at './Dataset'

 # If you think this work is helpful, please cite
 ```latex